 Please take care of your product, each piece has been hand-made with simple construction using natural materials that have as little plastic and chemicals as possible.
-The varnish is durable, scratch, abrasion and corrosion resistant, however please avoid contact with water, oil based products, solvents, hairspray, alcohol or perfume. it will stand up to normal everyday use as the soft copper metal has been work-hardened, however if you handle it roughly, it will get squashed.
+The varnish is durable, scratch, abrasion and corrosion resistant, however please avoid contact with water, oil based products, solvents, hairspray, alcohol or perfume as this will degrade the varnish slowly over time.
+It will stand up to normal everyday use as the soft copper metal has been work-hardened, however if you handle it roughly, it will get squashed.
 Thank you!

 All of my copper jewellery designs (necklaces, pendants, bracelets, earrings) are hand-painted with a gloss varnish that is safe to wear on the skin (Protecta-Clear), in fact twice just to make sure.
 Each necklace can be gently adjusted to fit the wearer’s décolletage, the copper wire can be rounded slightly using soft even pressure.
 This should be done once as too much back/forth with the copper will weaken the piece.